 Rooms are private but there are various sizes available which is ideal if you’re traveling with friends or as a family.
 Each room has a cute patio with a beautiful city view, and a kettle and wardrobe are provided, too.

-If you’re in Bogota to check out the nightlife, Republica Hostel is ideally located next to Zona T: arguably the best area in Bogota to shop, eat, and party.
+This hostel is close to cafes and restaurants in Bogota.
 The hostel itself is stylish, modern, and extremely comfortable.
-Capsule-style bunk beds in the dorm rooms are comfortable and provide plenty of privacy, and the plush private rooms are bright and clean.
+The bunk beds in the dorm rooms are comfortable and provide plenty of privacy, and the plush private rooms are bright and clean.

 The common areas are beautifully decorated and are set up for socializing.
 There’s an on-site bar for post-sightseeing cervezas, and the Wi-Fi is great throughout the property if you’re in the mood for Netflix and chill.
 If you’re looking for budget accommodation in Bogota, you can’t do much better than Republica.